andrewheiss/Dissertation/Writing/2_country_case_studies/country_case_studies.md

 Reputation.
 In the statistics, there was no clear evidence of a reputational effect—it went either way.
 The Russian case study showed no effect.
 Egypt showed a possible inkling of an effect—Law 84 was not reformed following comment from the US, but drawing a causal link there isn't possible.
 Law 84 didn't get formally revised until May 2017
 China, though, shows X

+Benefits to combining LNA and SNA.
+Small details and nuances of the individual cases obscure trends in the statistical model - like Egypt's external threats.
+The model missed the effects of the Second Intifada in Palestine, which encouraged the development of Law 84 of 2002 and gave Mubarak extraordinary discretionary power in dealing with NGOs, and the model overstated the effect of the Arab Spring on Egypt's spontaneously improved CSRE in 2011–2012.
+While unrest did indeed precede the expansion of civil society, it is highly unlikely that it played a direct causal role—SCAF and Morsi expanded and contracted the space for civil society largely in reaction to internal political crises and challenges to regime cohesion, not because they feared a spillover of protests from Tunisia or Libya.

+The model also missed Color Revolutions
+Measurement error likely hides the overriding explanatory factor for these new restrictions. are not reflected in the regional or subregional risk score
+As with the Color Revolutions preceding Russia's 2006 INGO law, the statistical model again fails to account for external instability and fears of contagion.

+Gosudarstvennost and Russian protection against global threats, not just regional threats -the model can't capture that, and it was a critical part of why Russia has cracked down on INGOs

+Egypt and Russian both enshrine regime preferences in rare-ish laws and use tons of discretion in applying the laws - lets them be highly responsive to domestic pressures, threats to regime cohesion and stability, and threats from abroad.
+Gives them flexibility too - they can target both domestic and international NGOs as needed.
+Law 84 (and now law whatever) allows Egypt to shut down local human rights NGOs *and* large international NGOs like Amnesty and IRI.
+Russia's 2012 and 2015 laws are wielded similarly—Putin can use them to shut down local NGOs, kick out international NGOs like Amnesty, OSF, IRI

+[^22] + other laws, like protests laws, the penal code - discretion allowed regime to use civil society to maintain stability + stop NGOs that got too unruly - Egypt had little change in formal legislation between 2002 and 2017 because the 2002 law allowed for a lot of discretion - (2012 version of ICNL monitor says "Law 84 of 2002 is not so much restrictive as it is discretionary.
+Law 84 of 2002 gives enormous discretionary powers to the Ministry of Social Solidarity.")

 [^1]:	Interview 1091, November 16, 2016, Washington, DC.